Tellusant/docs/articles-posts/pred-deep.md

 Predictive models should be evaluated across three layers:
 - the framing before modeling,
-- the technical construction, and
+- the technical construction
-- the way models are used.
+- the outcomes and practical usage

 Failure at any one layer can outweigh success at the others.

 Predictive models mostly come in four flavors:
 - Short-term time-dependent
 - Long-term time-dependent
 - Geographic cross-sectional
 - Product cross-sectional

 These categories mix time horizon and domain.
 In practice, modeling problems are defined along three dimensions: time structure (time-dependent vs cross-sectional), horizon (short vs long), and domain (geographic vs product).

 Here we mainly discuss time-dependent models (we say time-dependent, not time series because time series is associated with moving averages, ARIMA and similar, which is only one aspect of solving time problems.)

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg
 ">
 </p>

 ## 1. Higher-Order Cognitive Choices

 Higher-order choices determine what constitutes a “good” model before any estimation takes place.
 Most modeling failures originate here rather than in the estimation step.

 A brief review of relevant theory and prior empirical work is often useful, especially for cross-sectional and near-term models.
 For long-term prediction, such guidance is more limited.

 ### 1.1 Objectives
 Objectives define what success means.

 The first aspect is the use case: strategic horizons (3-, 5-, 10-years out), near-term operational or tactical uses (0–18 months out), or cross-sectional analysis.
 These lead to fundamentally different modeling approaches.

 The second aspect of model objectives is to clarify if it is developed to [save cost, reduce time or increase accuracy](https://tellusant.github.io/docs/articles-posts/cost-time-accuracy.md).
 Accuracy is often overemphasized relative to cost and time.
 However, no senior executive will approve an accuracy-only model if it adds another layer of bureaucracy.

 ### 1.2 Philosophies of Predictive Modeling
 Modeling also reflects underlying philosophical choices.

 There are, usefully, seven modeling philosophies to choose among and combine, ranging from "let theory guide choices" to "if it works, it's OK".

 These are not model classes, but default stances about how uncertainty is represented and resolved.

 [The seven philosophies are explicated in this separate document](predictive-modeling-philosophies.md).
 Here is a summary.

 <p align="center">
 <b>PHILOSOPHIES OF PREDICTIVE MODELING</b>